timklge/karoo-headwind/README.md

 - Interfaces with [openweathermap.org](https://openweathermap.org)
 - Uses [karoo-ext](https://github.com/hammerheadnav/karoo-ext) (Apache2-licensed)

-## Crashlytics

-This app uses Google Crashlytics for crash reporting to help improve stability and performance.

 ## Extension Developers: Headwind Data Type

 If the user has installed the headwind extension on his karoo, you can stream the headwind data type from other extensions via `karoo-ext`.